AI test generation

 1. Write instructions for the agents like you'd write for an assistant without much context: The agents are adept at deciphering common UI patterns, but if there are app-specific idiosyncrasies, it's best to include them in your prompt or site rules.
 This will make generation more reliable.

-3. Be careful if writing many details into your prompt; the more detailed your instructions, the more room for error: The agents will take your instructions at face value; if you point them to click at a "sign in" button that doesn't exist, they'll get sidetracked trying to find it.
-If you're writing at a higher level (e.g., "Log into the application"), they'll have more flexibility to accomplish the task.
+4. Be careful if writing many details into your prompt; the more detailed your instructions, the more room for error: The agents will take your instructions at face value; if have an instruction to "click the create new user button," and that button that doesn't exist, they'll get sidetracked trying to find it.
+If you're writing at a higher level (e.g., "Add a new user to the account"), they'll have more flexibility to accomplish the task.